Line 18 (Shanghai Metro): Phase 2

+The second phase of line 18 underwent a planning change, adding a station at West Changjiang Road, going into a large heavy industrial zone, intersecting Line 1 at Hulan Road station instead of Tonghe Xincun station and ending at Kangwen Road station instead of Kangning Road station.
+The second phase has six stations and is 8.1 km long.
+The extension opened on 27 December 2025 except for South Jiangyang Road station, which will open in tandem with Line 19.
+Proposals to extend the line further west to Line 7 are under consideration.

 Controversy

 During the planning of Line 18, large amounts of controversy was generated among local residents when the initial alignment of the southern section of Line 18 was shifted from Kangshen Road westwards 1 km to follow the S122 Hunan Highway instead.
 The new alignment, instead of directly serving the densely populated Kangshen Road axis of Zhoupu town, now merely serves the western edge of Zhoupu.
 Planners received uncharacteristically large volume of feedback on the decision, with 300 calls and 3000 e-mails received pertaining to the change in alignment.
 Industry insiders have noted that the change in alignment was a compromise between local and regional transport demands.
 In addition, they noted the increased difficulty and cost of constructing a subway under the narrow Kangshen Road and that there is more land open to new development along the wider Hunan Highway.